omarreis/LangTool/README.md

 The package contains no new components, only an alternative TLang Component Editor.

-Langtool executable can be used independently by a translator ( single file  Win32 app ) Component editor integrates translations to the IDE.
+Langtool executable can be used independently by a translator ( single file  Win32 app ) to edit the app's .LNG file.
+LangTool grid editor integrates translations to the IDE.

 ## What's inside TLang and LNG files ?